Keeping Children Safe

 Protecting Sleeping Infants

 The safest place for an infant to sleep is in a crib or a bassinet.
 For your child's safety be sure to keep sleep surfaces free of soft, cushioned surfaces that have been found to suffocate infants.
-That means that there should be nothing in the crib beside your baby...no blankets, stuffed animals, pillows, bumpers, etc., and baby should always lay on his/her back.
-Find out more information about the safest place for infants to sleep here.
+That means that there should be nothing in the crib beside your baby...no blankets, stuffed animals, pillows, bumpers, etc., and a baby should always lay on their back.
+Ensure your baby has a safe and restful night.

 Child Car Seat Safety